Looking for Investing Tips for Beginners?

 Often in the 401k, your employer will simply take out a certain dollar amount or percentage each paycheck and invest for you.

 As a general rule, if you want to live well in retirement, you should be investing about 15% of your gross income.
-Can’t make 15% work?
-Anything is better than nothing.
+So aside from just starting, investing 15% of your income is one of my next best investing tips for beginners.

 But the longer you wait to get to 15% the harder it will be to live well in retirement.